-Double-entry bookkeeping is a hugely important concept that drives every accounting transaction and a company’s financial reporting.
+Double-entry bookkeeping is a hugely important concept that drives every accounting transaction in a company’s financial reporting.
 Business owners must understand this concept to manage their accounting process and to analyze financial results.
 Use this guide to review the double-entry bookkeeping system and post accounting transactions correctly.

 Bookkeeping supports every other accounting process, including the production of financial statements and the generation of management reports for company decision-making.
 Double-entry bookkeeping is used to minimize accounting errors and to keep the books in balance.

-Double-entry bookkeeping starts with the balance sheet equation, which is divided into three subcategories: assets, liabilities and equity.
+Double-entry bookkeeping starts with the balance sheet equation, which is divided into three subcategories: assets, liabilities, and equity.
 These categories can also be presented in the balance sheet equation:

 Assets – liabilities = equity

-Think about the equation this way: Imagine that you sell all of your firm’s assets for cash, and you use the cash to pay off all of your accounts payable balances and your long-term debt.
+Think about the equation this way: Imagine you sell all of your firm’s assets for cash, and you use the cash to pay off all of your accounts payable balances and your long-term debt.
 Any cash remaining is your equity, which is the true value of your business.

-Recording a Journal Entry
+Recording a journal entry

 A journal entry records debits and credits to post an accounting entry, along with a description of the transaction.
 You post journal entries into columns, and the left-hand column lists the account number and account title.
 To the right, you have a column for debits and one for credits.
 A detailed explanation of the transaction is posted below each journal entry.

 Assume that a furniture company purchases $5,000 of wood for inventory and pays cash for the purchase.
-Wood is a raw material that is used to make furniture.
+Wood is a raw material used to make furniture.
 Here is the journal entry, with account numbers included:

 |Account #||Account title||Debit||Credit|

-This is a simple journal entry, because the entry posts one debit and one credit entry.
-Both of these accounts are asset accounts, and you can see that the balance sheet equation remains in balance:
+This is a simple journal entry because the entry posts one debit and one credit entry.
+The company should debit $5,000 from the Wood-Inventory account and credit $5,000 to the Cash account.Both of these accounts are asset accounts, and the balance sheet equation remains in balance:

 |(+$5,000 wood - $5,000 cash)||–||$0||=||$0|

 A complex journal entry means that the entry may have multiple debit entries, more than one credit entry, or both.
-Assume, for example, that a furniture company purchases a $30,000 machine by paying $5,000 in cash and borrowing $25,000.
+Assume, for instance, that a furniture company purchases a $30,000 machine by paying $5,000 in cash and borrowing $25,000.
 Here is the complex journal entry:

 |Account #||Account title||Debit||Credit|